dineshkumark11/Arrayz/README.md

 $arrayz($array)->where('id','1')->get();

-3. get() is required output the reponse from the library.
+3. get() is required output the reponse from the library, only if the reponse is array.

 Example Array:
 --------------